lihop/yamlbeans/README.md

 ## About this fork

-This fork adds two main changes:
+This fork adds three main changes:

 1. Infinite loops are prevented from occuring when autoAnchor is set to false.
 3. Properties are written in the order that they appear in the class source file.